aboutcoders/job-bundle/docs/howto-inject-runtime-parameters.md

 How-to inject runtime parameters
 ================================

 A job can be invoked with two types of parameters.
 First type are parameters that can be serialized/deserialized with the [JMSSerializerBundle](https://github.com/schmittjoh/JMSSerializerBundle).
 Second type are runtime parameters.
 As the name suggests, runtime parameters are provided at runtime.
-This is done with event listeners that register the runtime parameters within the execution context of a jobm, which is much simpler than it might sound.
+This is done with event listeners that register the runtime parameters within the execution context of a job.

-__Note:__ The job logger, that is available for every job, is provided with this very same approach.
+__Note:__ The job logger, that is available for every job, is provided with the same approach.

 To inject a parameter at runtime you need to do two things: